Barnet Woolf: Life & Politics

 Born and raised in Hackney, the son of a cabinet maker, and influenced by the deprivation of the East End of London he joined the Communist Party as a founder member in 1920.
 In 1936 he helped to organise at Cable Street where demonstrators prevented the Mosleyites marching through the Jewish East End.
-He left the Party in 1939 due to the Molotov-Ribbentrop Pact but rejoined in 1941 when the USSR joined the war.
+He left the Party in 1939 due to the Molotov–Ribbentrop Pact but rejoined in 1941 when the USSR joined the war.
 He finally left in 1949 due to profound disagreement with the way Lysenko's flawed science was adopted in the Soviet Union.
+His membership of the Party fostered a friendship with JBS Haldane.

 Science

-In 1921 Woolf gained a place at Sidney Sussex College, Cambridge,something that would have been unaffordable without a full scholarship, to read for the Natural Science Tripos, and graduated in 1924 with a double first.
-He remained in Cambridge, working in the Sir William Dunn Institute of Biochemistry under Sir Frederick Gowland Hopkins., on a series of schlarships.
-In 1930 he gained a PhD for a thesis on ‘Resting Bacteria and Enzyme Action’ and was one of the first people to do e-coli biochemistry.
+In 1921 Woolf gained a place at Sidney Sussex College, Cambridge, something that would have been unaffordable without a full scholarship, to read for the Natural Science Tripos, and graduated in 1924 with a double first.
+He remained in Cambridge, working in the Sir William Dunn Institute of Biochemistry under Sir Frederick Gowland Hopkins, on a series of scholarships.
+In 1930 he gained a PhD for a thesis on 'Resting Bacteria and Enzyme Action' and was one of the first people to do E. coli biochemistry.
 Colleagues at the Institute included JBS Haldane, Joseph Needham and Norman Pirie.

 From 1934 to 1940 he worked at the Clinical Laboratory of the London Hospital under Professor John Marrack, where his research turned towards social medicine, and in 1940 he became Owen Research Fellow at Birmingham University under Lancelot Hogben.